rohansachdeva1990/learn-reactjs/react/README.md

       - componentWillUnmount
         - Called when component is actualy removed from the virtual DOM

     > this.setState() cannot be called in the constructor

+## Pagination, Filtering & Sorting

+- Pagination

+- Filtering

+- Sorting